AfzGit/dext/README.md

 # About

-Dext (Directories by Extensions) is a script that moves (or copies) files of the same extensions into a folder
+Dext (Directories by Extensions) is a script that moves (or copies) files of the same extensions into a folder.

+Dext moves files by default unless copy option is provided (-c)

 <a id="orge32e026"></a>